eminx/cocoso/skeleton.md

       ListContainer.js        # container files wit trackers

 ```
+## Last Notes
+Test in depth
+all schemas, collections and sub-documents under collections
+specially user and process collections and host, activity, resource coollections
+looks all working ...

 ## What changed ?

 All collections in lib folder collections file are seperated in to unit domain logic